kevinbanister/Kevinbanister/README.md

 - ⚡ Fun fact: ...
 -->

- I'm passionate about building efficient teams and systems.
-I've done my best to positively influence different tech communities across Africa.
+ I'm passionate about building efficient teams and systems and I've done my best to positively influence different tech communities across Africa.

  My career started off with Mathematics and SQL and I have been gradually moving up the stack.
 I'm now obsessed with Functional programming, stochastic differential equations, and Micro Services Architecture.
 I love teaching developers and have spoken at various meetups and conferences focused on web development and system Architecture.